2018 SALES KICKOFF MEETING PLANNING GUIDE

 Steve W. Martin - The Perfect Presenter for Your Next Meeting

-Whether speaking about selling to the C-level, sales linguistics, sales psychology or the attributes of high-performing salespeople/sales organizations, Steve Martin is both provocative and entertaining.
+Whether speaking about selling to the C-level, sales linguistics, buyer persona research or the attributes of high-performing salespeople/sales organizations, Steve Martin is both provocative and entertaining.
 Steve is the perfect opening keynote speaker to establish the tone for your sales kickoff or closing inspirational speaker to end your meeting on a high note.

 While many keynote speakers offer canned presentations of generic information, Steve Martin’s keynotes are completely customized to your unique sales situation and specific areas of need.
 To ensure topical relevance, pre-presentation interviews and background research is conducted to understand your market, product, and salespeople.
 Presentations are customized for your particular area of interest and use the terms of your industry.
 Examples from your competition are presented using “their” language.